SridharShyam/Excuse-as-a-Service/README.md

 ## What is this?

-EaaS is the intelligent successor to "No-as-a-Service" (NaaS).
-While NaaS returns random pre-written rejections, EaaS leverages **LLaMA 3.3 70B** via Groq to craft unique, context-aware excuses tailored to your specific situation and chosen tone.
+XaaS is the intelligent successor to "No-as-a-Service" (NaaS).
+While NaaS returns random pre-written rejections, XaaS leverages **LLaMA 3.3 70B** via Groq to craft unique, context-aware excuses tailored to your specific situation and chosen tone.

 ```bash
 curl -X POST https://your-api.render.com/excuse \